 Your task list in Titanium will show you any unsigned or forwarded notes you need to attend to.
 When your supervisor has reviewed a note you have forwarded to him or her and has sent it back to you for corrections or your signature, a link to the note will appear in your task list.
+Your task list will also prompt you to change the attendance for any appointments or meetings on your schedule that have already taken place.
 You are expected to check your task list regularly in order to respond quickly to your supervisor's requests.
 To access your task list, choose the 'open' menu on the main schedule page and select 'task list.'
 A list of tasks you need to attend to will open in a separate window.